The secret to brand recognition: effective brand guidelines

 What should brand guidelines include?

-Your brand guidelines are a representation of what your brand should look and sound like to the public so they need to include everything that you value:
+Your brand guidelines (sometimes also known as your brand book) are a representation of what your brand should look and sound like to the public so they need to include everything that you value:

 • Heading sizes